Lagrangian skeleta of very affine complete intersections: Introduction

 \subsection{Main results}

-Our main goal is providing an explicit description of Lagrangian skeleta of open Batyrev--Borisov complete intersections, in the same spirit as \cite{GS22} and \cite{Zhou}.
-Somewhat informally, our main results can be summarised as follows: the skeleton of open BBCI's still admits a description in terms of mirrors of lower dimensional Fano toric varieties.
+Our goal is providing an explicit description of Lagrangian skeleta of open Batyrev--Borisov complete intersections, in the same spirit as \cite{GS22} and \cite{Zhou}.
+Somewhat informally, our main results can be summarised as follows: the skeleton of open BBCI's still admits a description in terms of mirrors of lower dimensional toric stacks.